 - You will still need to follow guidance at your workplace.

 Is DOHC giving COVID vaccines?

 Yes, DOHC is providing 1st and 2nd doses of COVID vaccines (“shots in arms”) as soon as it receives its supply.
 To date, DOHC offers the Pfizer and Moderna vaccines and the volume of vaccine supply is set by Riverside County Health Department or its delegated vendors (Blue Shield).
 DOHC encourages patients to monitor other available community resources for vaccine clinic opportunities:

 Yes, we’re scheduling eligible patients and community members aged 65+ as well as Tier 1b (visit: https://covid19.ca.gov/essential-workforce/ for details of who is defined as an essential worker).
 DOHC will provide vaccines based on the limited supply and tiers determined by the State of CA and Riverside County.
 DOHC will ONLY have scheduled appointments based on how vaccines will be made available to the public.
 No walk-ups.

 Please monitor the Riverside County website for new tiers.
 In the near future, those below age 65 with other disease states will be eligible (approximately March 15, 2021).

 What vaccines does DOHC offer?

-At this point, DOHC only provides the Pfizer vaccine.
+At this point, DOHC provides the Pfizer and Moderna vaccines.